Anthony Ashley Cooper, 1st Earl of Shaftesbury: Statesman under the Commonwealth of England and the Protectorate, 1652–1660

-Cooper was elected to the Third Protectorate Parliament in early 1659 as member for Wiltshire.
-During the debates in this parliament, Cooper sided with the republicans who opposed the Humble Petition and Advice and insisted that the bill recognising Richard Cromwell as Protector should limit his control over the militia and eliminate the protector's ability to veto legislation.
-Cooper again spoke out against the Other House (consisting of new lords), and in favour of restoring the old House of Lords.
+After the death of Oliver Cromwell in September 1658, Ashley-Cooper was elected to the Third Protectorate Parliament in early 1659 as member for Wiltshire.
+During the debates in this parliament, Ashley-Cooper sided with the republicans who opposed the Humble Petition and Advice and insisted that the bill recognising Cromwell's son Richard Cromwell as Protector should limit his control over the militia and eliminate the protector's ability to veto legislation.
+Ashley-Cooper again spoke out against the Other House (consisting of new lords), and in favour of restoring the old House of Lords.

-When Richard Cromwell dissolved parliament on 22 April 1659 and recalled the Rump Parliament (dissolved by Oliver Cromwell in 1653), Cooper attempted to revive his claim to sit as member for Downton.
+When Richard Cromwell dissolved parliament on 22 April 1659 and recalled the Rump Parliament (dissolved by Oliver Cromwell in 1653), Ashley-Cooper attempted to revive his claim to sit as member for Downton.
 He was also re-appointed to the Council of State at this time.
-Throughout this period, many accused Cooper of harbouring royalist sympathies, but Cooper denied this.
-In August 1659, Cooper was arrested for complicity in Sir George Booth's Presbyterian royalist uprising in Cheshire, but in September the Council found him not guilty of any involvement.
+Throughout this period, many accused Ashley-Cooper of harbouring royalist sympathies, but Ashley-Cooper denied this.
+In August 1659, Ashley-Cooper was arrested for complicity in Sir George Booth's Presbyterian royalist uprising in Cheshire, but in September the Council found him not guilty of any involvement.

 In October 1659, the New Model Army dissolved the Rump Parliament and replaced the Council of State with its own Committee of Safety.
-Cooper, republicans Sir Arthur Haselrig and Henry Neville and six other members of the Council of State continued to meet in secret, referring to themselves as the rightful Council of State.
-This secret Council of State came to see Sir George Monck, commander of the forces in Scotland, as the best hope to restore the Rump, and Cooper and Haselrig met with Monck's commissioners, urging them to restore the Rump.
-Cooper was involved in several plots to launch pro-Rump uprisings.
+Ashley-Cooper, republicans Sir Arthur Haselrig and Henry Neville and six other members of the Council of State continued to meet in secret, referring to themselves as the rightful Council of State.
+This secret Council of State came to see Sir George Monck, commander of the forces in Scotland, as the best hope to restore the Rump.
+Ashley-Cooper and Haselrig met with Monck's commissioners, urging them to restore the Rump.
+Ashley-Cooper was involved in several plots to launch pro-Rump uprisings.
 This proved unnecessary as, on 23 December 1659, troops resolved to stand by the Rump and the Council of State and disobey the Committee of Safety.
-The Rump Parliament reassembled on 26 December 1659, and on 2 January 1660, Cooper was elected to the Council of State.
-On 7 January 1659, a special committee reported back on the disputed 1640 Downton election and Cooper was finally allowed to take his seat as member for Downton.
+The Rump Parliament reassembled on 26 December 1659, and on 2 January 1660, Ashley-Cooper was elected to the Council of State.
+On 7 January 1659, a special committee reported back on the disputed 1640 Downton election and Ashley-Cooper was finally allowed to take his seat as member for Downton.